-REVIEW MEETING: TIMELY PETITION FOR HEARING BEFORE THE BOARD: If a 20.11.20.25 permit applicant or permittee (requestor) asks the department to meet informally to review and reconsider the department's decision regarding the applicant's permit application in the manner provided by 20.11.20.25 NMAC, the process shall not extend the 30-day deadline for filling a timely petition for a hearing before the board as provided by 20.11.81 NMAC.
+If a permit applicant or permittee (requestor) asks the department to meet informally to review and reconsider the department's decision regarding the applicant's permit application in the manner provided by 20.11.20.25 NMAC. the process shall not extend the 30-day deadline for filling a timely petition for a hearing before the board as provided by 20.11.81 NMAC.
 If a requestor is adversely affected by, or disagrees with the department's decision regarding the requestor's permit application, the requestor may request an informal review meeting to discuss the department's decision.
 The request shall be in writing or on a form provided by the department.
 Within five business days after the requestor receives the department's decision regarding the permit application, the requestor shall deliver the written request to a division manager.
 Within five business days after a division manager receives the request, a division manager or designee shall hold an informal review meeting with the requestor and an additional division representative (e.g. the person assigned to the permit application review) in an attempt to resolve disagreements.
 Within two business days after the informal review meeting, a division representative shall mail, hand deliver or deliver by facsimile a statement to the requestor stating whether the department has changed its decision regarding the permit application, and, if so, specifying the change and the reason for the change.
 A person who participated in a 20.11.20 NMAC permitting action before the department and who is adversely affected by the decision made by the department, may follow the procedures described in 20.11.81 NMAC to petition for a hearing before the board.

-20.11.20.26 VISUAL DETERMINATION OF FUGITIVE DUST EMISSIONS: The following method, hereafter called the "visible fugitive dust detection method", is used to visually determine the total amount of time that fugitive dust emissions are visible during a continuous one-hour observation period.
-If a trained department observer records visible fugitive dust crossing a property line of the property being investigated, for a total of 15 minutes or more during a continuous one-hour period, a violation of 20.11.20 NMAC has occurred.
+VISUAL DETERMINATION OF FUGITIVE DUST EMISSIONS [VIOLATIONS]: The 20.11.20.26 following method, hereafter called the "visible fugitive dust detection method", is used to visually determine the total amount of time that fugitive dust emissions are visible during a continuous one-hour observation period.
+If a trained department observer records visible fugitive dust [leaving] crossing a property line of the property being investigated, for a total of 15 minutes or more during a continuous one-hour period, a violation of [this part] 20.11.20 NMAC has occurred.
 The observer does not have to be certified in procedures found in 40 CFR 60, Method 9, Visual Determination of the Opacity of Emissions from Stationary Sources (EPA Method 9).
-However, the observer shall receive training regarding how to identify a violation of 20.11.20 NMAC that is caused by anthropogenic activities and to distinguish fugitive dust that emanates from a source that is not required by a board regulation other than 20.11.20 NMAC to obtain a permit.
+However, the observer must shall receive [adequate] training regarding how to [properly] identify a violation of [this part] 20.11.20 NMAC that is caused by anthropogenic activities and to distinguish fugitive dust that emanates from a [non regulated] source that is not required by a board regulation other than 20.11.20 NMAC to obtain a permit [and be certified by the department as a trained observer].
 Training shall consist of attendance at and completion of the lecture portion of a Method 9 certification course and familiarity with the written materials provided during the course.
-The method described in Subsections A through D of 20.11.20.26 NMAC does not require the opacity of emissions to be determined during the observation period.
+The [following] method described in Subsections A through D of 20.11.20.26 NMAC does not require the opacity of emissions to be determined during the observation period[, but determines the total amount of time in a one hour period during which visible dust emissions are observed leaving a property line].